fayzidin/AI_agent_scheduler/README.md

 3. Configure the authentication platform as a Single-page application (SPA)
 4. Add your domain to the redirect URIs
 5. Add your Microsoft Client ID to the `.env` file

+Detailed instructions can be found in the `OUTLOOK_OAUTH_SETUP.md` file.

 ## 📊 Pricing Model